The people's park

 Early explorers also were fooled by the swamplike nature of the first 50 river miles; the river barely has a current after spring's high waters.
 Canoeists regularly get lost there.

-Every year, canoeists, kayakers and bicyclists start cross-country treks at the head-waters; once, a swimmer made the trip.
+Every year, canoeists, kayakers and bicyclists start cross-country treks at the head-waters; swimmers have made the trip at least once.

 But most people at the headwaters are content to pick their way across the boulders that separate lake from river or to wade for a few yards through the pristine water.